Reading time: 4 – 6 minutes

 They all know about the Peril of Plateau.™

 Think of a plateau like that stagnant water.
-It’s a point where your life is good and you don’t see a need to change anything.
+It’s a point where your life is

 Yet therein lies the danger…